klm127/scaf/Readme.md

 For more detail about the implementation, see the [web documentation](http://www.quaffingcode.com/scaf/html/index.html) or the `reference.pdf` file in this directory.

+_Note_: The original project was created in C++.
+I have switched it to Go because C++ is just a headache to use, and I was having linking issues I didn't feel like trying to resolve.

 # Commands

 `scaf root { . | subdir }` Registers the root directory for template storage.
 Makes the current directory or provided subdirectory the root for scaf templates to be saved.
 This command needs to be used to pick a template directory before scaf's other commands will become functional.